brainix/pottery/README.md

 False
 ```

-If 10 seconds isn't enough to complete executing your critical section, then
+If 10 seconds isn&rsquo;t enough to complete executing your critical section,
-you can specify your own timeout:
+then you can specify your own timeout:

 ```python
 >>> lock = Redlock(key='printer', auto_release_time=15*1000)